NARRTC By-Laws

 (e) Knowledge Translation (KT)/Training, (f) Legislation,

-These Ad Hoc Committees shall be appointed annually by the President, shall be so constituted as to assure beneficial representation of all interests of the general membership, and shall embody a rotational system in such manner as to assure both continuity and renewal of their composition and activities.
-The Ad Hoc Committees shall be empowered to deliberate, formulate plans and submit all reports for consideration by the Board of Governors and final executive action by the President.
-The Ad Hoc Committee shall be empowered to circulate and present reports of their deliberations to the general membership at the time of the annual assembly and/or by other less formal means of communication.
+These Standing Committees shall be appointed annually by the President, shall be so constituted as to assure beneficial representation of all interests of the general membership, and shall embody a rotational system in such manner as to assure both continuity and renewal of their composition and activities.
+The Standing Committees shall be empowered to deliberate, formulate plans and submit all reports for consideration by the Board of Governors and final executive action by the President.
+The Standing Committee shall be empowered to circulate and present reports of their deliberations to the general membership at the time of the annual assembly and/or by other less formal means of communication.

 Section 1.
 Nominating Committee.